Hamada-Gado/IEEE-GUC-Deep-Learning-Tasks/README.md

 # IEEE-GUC-Deep-Learning-Tasks

-`Jupyter notebook of Deep Learning tasks using pytourch`
+`Jupyter notebook of Deep Learning tasks using pytorch`